jackanakin/microfrontend-nextjs/README.md

 - Everything is in [TypeScript](https://www.typescriptlang.org/)
 - Next.js is used for the applications in [./apps](./apps)
 - Shared packages used by the apps in [./packages](./packages)
-- [Tailwind CSS](https://tailwindcss.com) for utility CSS in React components and to build the design system
 - The ESLint config lives in [eslint-config-acme](./packages/eslint-config-acme)
 - [Changesets](https://github.com/changesets/changesets) to manage versioning and publishing of packages.
 Learn more in the [Versioning & Publishing Packages](#versioning--publishing-packages) section.